Skip to content

 Where the South of France château belt runs

 Before architecture or capacity, the first decision is which corner of the south you want to celebrate in.
-The 14 châteaux fall into four sub-region archetypes, each with its own landscape, wine context, and airport.
+The châteaux on this page fall into four sub-region archetypes, each with its own landscape, wine context, and airport.

 Cathar country and Carcassonne in the Aude carries medieval fortresses and hilltop wine estates in Corbières, Minervois, and La Clape country, 25 to 60 minutes from Carcassonne or Toulouse.
 Gascony and the Toulouse hinterland in the Gers, Haute-Garonne, and Tarn brings Renaissance estates and restored Armagnac cellars, around an hour from Toulouse-Blagnac.